emmanueltab/password_manager/README.md

 ## Future Improvements

-If you plan to expand this project, possible additions include:

 * Password encryption
 * A GUI interface
 * Environment variable support
 * Password strength checker
 * Search functionality

----

-If you want, I can also generate:

-* A LICENSE file
-* A `.gitignore`
-* A more aesthetic GitHub README
-* Install instructions
-* Example output section

-Just let me know.